Installation

 Windows limitations

-has some limitations when run on Windows.
+With our goal of democratizing good ML everywhere, we built boincai_hub to be a cross-platform library and in particular to work correctly on both Unix-based and Windows systems.
+However, there are a few cases where boincai_hub has some limitations when run on Windows.
 Here is an exhaustive list of known issues.
 Please let us know if you encounter any undocumented problem by opening an issue on Github.

-’s cache system relies on symlinks to efficiently cache files downloaded from the Hub.
+boincai_hubβs cache system relies on symlinks to efficiently cache files downloaded from the Hub.
 On Windows, you must activate developer mode or run your script as admin to enable symlinks.
 If they are not activated, the cache-system still works but in an non-optimized manner.
 Please read the cache limitations section for more details.Filepaths on the Hub can have special characters (e.g.

-).
+"path/to?/my/file").
 Windows is more restrictive on special characters which makes it impossible to download those files on Windows.
 Hopefully this is a rare case.
 Please reach out to the repo owner if you think this is a mistake or to us to figure out a solution.

 Next steps

-is properly installed on your machine, you might want configure environment variables or check one of our guides to get started.
+Once boincai_hub is properly installed on your machine, you might want configure environment variables or check one of our guides to get started.

 Last updated